web-illinois/toolkit-management/documentation/PROJECT_WORKFLOW.md

 The person who completes the work on this will move the issue to this category when they create a new production version of the component.

 ### Categories
 * **Slotted for Next Release**

 ## Needs Review
 These two categories are for items that are "closed" as far as the Web Components teams is concerned.
 All issues in these two categories should be closed, and any tickets closed will be automatically added to the *For Product Review* category.
+See [Product Review Workflow](https://github.com/web-illinois/toolkit-management/blob/main/documentation/PRODUCT_REVIEW_WORKFLOW.md).

 ### Before you get to this stage:
 1. Copy the ticket title and link to the release notes.